ddobric/neocortexapi-classification/MySEProject/Dataset Reports/ReadMe.md

 #### Experiment Results

-For this dataset, the experiments are conducted on the following parameters and the results are recorded in the ExperimentReport.xlsx file along with the output.png and experiment.ng images in OutputFolder
+For this dataset, the experiments are conducted on the following parameters and the results are recorded in the ExperimentReport.xlsx file along with the output.png (Dataset GurunagSai) and experiment.ng (Dataset Otovwerakpo) images in OutputFolder

 | Parameter       | Description         |
 | ------------- |:-------------:|